Crocodi13/ElectroLearnBeta/README.md

-This is my group's third-year college project.
+This is my group's third-year college project :)
-:)